H3Former: Hypergraph-based Semantic-Aware Aggregation via Hyperbolic Hierarchical Contrastive Loss for Fine-Grained Visual Classification: Related Work

 \subsection{Region-proposal based Methods}

 Region-based modeling is another core strategy for FGVC, focusing on discovering and leveraging discriminative object parts to distinguish between visually similar subcategories.
 Early approaches heavily rely on strong supervision, such as bounding boxes or part annotations~\cite{a1,a2,a3,a4,mcl,liu2021cpcnn}, which are used to align semantic regions across images.
 For instance, Mask-CNN~\cite{mask} utilizes annotated part masks to guide the selection of convolutional descriptors, achieving compact and effective region-level aggregation.
 Similarly, multi-branch architectures have been proposed~\cite{a3,a4} to process individual parts separately before fusing them for final classification.
 To alleviate the annotation burden, recent works have explored weakly or self-supervised part discovery.
 These methods typically use class activation maps or attention mechanisms to localize salient regions without explicit labels.
 PART~\cite{part} introduces a unified framework that combines gradient-based part localization with relational Transformers, enabling semantic interaction between global and part-level features without additional inference overhead.
 Other approaches, such as PMRC~\cite{pmrc} use graph reasoning over selected regions to capture implicit structural relations among parts in a weakly supervised manner.
+MPSA~\cite{mpsa} proposes multi-granularity part sampling attention to extract discriminative parts with different scales and shapes, reducing the limitation of rectangular region extraction.
+SPA~\cite{spa} further explores semantic-part alignment by associating part embeddings with fine-grained semantic representations and regularizing their relation through optimal transport.
+For retrieval-oriented fine-grained recognition, DAHNet~\cite{jiang2024global} jointly exploits global and local discriminative cues to improve large-scale fine-grained image retrieval.